 A bricked battery has been damaged and cannot be recovered by simply recharging.
 Most times, this could be caused by the complete discharging of a battery.
 In such a case, the battery’s ceil would be unable to store a charge, and charging by normal means or procedures would be useless until the cells are restored.

-If the battery is permanently damaged, this replacement battery for the DJI Phantom 4 series drones would need to be purchased.
+There’s no way to fix a dead DJI Phantom 4 battery.
+If it is permanently damaged, this replacement battery for the DJI Phantom 4 series drones would need to be purchased.

-We have already covered the issues most likely to result in your phantom 4 battery refusing to charge and more and, in some cases, even indicated a possible or obvious solution that could be implemented.
+We have already covered the issues most likely to result in your Phantom 4 battery refusing to charge and more and, in some cases, even indicated a possible or obvious solution that could be implemented.
 It should be noted that the solutions to be offered here would only return your Phantom 4 to functionality if the battery alone is at fault.
 Beyond that and you would be needed to learn how to fix drones that won’t fly or whatever specific fault your drone has developed.
-Below, however, are situation-specific solutions that should get your battery going if it’s not beyond that stage yet.
+Below, however, are situation-specific solutions that should get your battery going, whether it is a regular battery of an intelligent flight one, if it’s not beyond that stage yet.

 As advised after the first problem, if the issue is with your charger, replace it.
 Faulty chargers are a common issue with gadgets such as this, and replacement chargers are very much available.
 It would help your long-term satisfaction and finances if you could identify the problem that could have led to the damaged charger.